agtMaurice/education-verification-system-contract/README.md

 ### Breakdown

-First, we declared our license and the solidity version. then we import all the neccessary openzeppelin contracts
+First, we declared our [SPDX license](https://spdx.org/licenses/) and the Solidity version. then we import all the neccessary openzeppelin contracts

 ```solidity
 // SPDX-License-Identifier: MIT